Reduced Order Modeling of Partial Differential Equations on Parameter-Dependent Domains Using Deep Neural Networks: Experiments and Results

-where $u^{i,j}_h, \hat{u}^{i,j}_h, d^{i,j}_h$ are discretized solutions, model approximation of the solution, and characteristic function value in \textit{i}-th row and \textit{j}-th column. \\ We use FEM implementation in FreeFEM \cite{MR3043640} to obtain solutions and Pytorch \cite{NEURIPS2019_9015} for defining and training neural networks.
-All solutions are projected on a rectangular equidistant mesh, in order to use CNN.
-In all examples, Leaky ReLU is used as an activation function after convolution.
-We use batch normalization \cite{ioffe2015batch} after each layer, except for the last layers of the encoder and decoder.
-In all examples, the number of channels per layer in the decoder mirrors the encoder architecture.
-Upsampling operations are used only in some layers, such that the resolution of outputs in the decoder layers mirrors the resolution of outputs in the encoder layers.
-For all networks, Adam optimizer \cite{kingma2014adam} with One Cycle Policy scheduling \cite{smith2019super} is used that adjusts the learning rate at each training step, with a maximum of 1e-3 for the encoder-decoder network. \\ All training, test, and validation sets used have $1000$ samples.
+All training, test, and validation sets used have $1000$ samples.
 The batch size for the autoencoder is $50$.
-Autoencoder network hyperparameters were chosen by trial and error with respect to autoencoder reconstruction, where we searched on latent dimensions $15, 20, 30$ and the number of channels for each encoder layer (the decoder mirrors the encoder).
-Tried hyperparameters are shown in Table \ref{AEgridSearchParams}.
-Autoencoders with more channels per layer had better training and test accuracy, so we picked the best two for further analysis.
+Autoencoder network hyperparameters are chosen by trial and error with respect to autoencoder reconstruction, where we searched on latent dimensions $15$, and $30$ and the number of convolutional channels for each encoder layer (the decoder mirrors the encoder).
+The hyperparameters tested are shown in Table \ref{AEgridSearchParams}, are identical across all examples.
+Autoencoders with more channels per layer have better training and test accuracy, so we picked the best two for further analysis.

-We have not encountered any overfitting problems by increasing autoencoder capacity.
-However, neural network $\Phi_S$ easily overfits.
-Since $\Phi_S$ is usually small compared to autoencoder and trains fast, we employed grid search to choose the best hyperparameters for $\Phi_S$.
+Since $\Phi_S$ is usually small compared to autoencoder and fast to train, we employ grid search to choose the best hyperparameters for $\Phi_S$.
 Hyperparameters are shown in Table \ref{gridSearchParams}.
 The grid search was done for two ROM representations, obtained from solution autoencoders with $8,16,16,32,64,64,64$ channels per layer and latent dimensions equal to $15$ and $30$, respectively.
-Domain features are obtained from autoencoders trained on $50000$ domains with $32,32, 64, 64, 64, 64,64,64$ channels per layer in each layer and strides $1, 1, 2, 2, 2, 1, 1, 1$ per layer respectively.
+Domain features are obtained from autoencoders trained on $9000$ domains with $ 8, 16, 16, 32, 64, 64, 64$ channels per layer in each layer and strides $1, 1, 2, 2, 2, 1, 1$ per layer, respectively.
 For each model, the One Cycle Policy scheduler with Adam optimizer was used.
-We have trained two different domain autoencoders, one with latent dimension $15$ and one with latent dimension $30$.
-We choose the best hyperparameters with respect to the mean-squared error between the prediction of $\Phi_S$ and ROM representation.
+We trained two different domain autoencoders, one with latent dimension $20$ and one with latent dimension $30$.
+We choose the best hyperparameters with respect to the mean-squared error between the prediction of $\Phi_S$ and ROM representation on validation set.